FEES AND FINANCE

 To qualify for the bursary you must also meet the following criteria:

 - Minimum of 80% attendance and

 - Be up to date with your course work

 If you are successful, the amount awarded would be split into 2 payments to be paid to you, one at the end of each semester.
 More information on the criteria will be provided after your enrolment.

-If you’re eligible to receive the college bursary, but it has been withheld because you are not up to date with work or are below the required attendance, then you may be able to appeal if you feel there are mitigating circumstances behind this.
-You can do so by filling in the following form.
+If you’re eligible to receive the college bursary, but it has been withheld because you are not up to date with work or are below the required attendance, then you may be able to appeal.
+Please see our Bursary page here for more details.

 Please see our Student Privacy Notice, this details what information we collect from you, why we process your information and who we share the information with in line with Data Protection Legislation.

 There is financial guidance and advice available to you to ensure you feel prepared financially whilst you study.
 If you are struggling to understand how student finance works, you need to find out what funding you may be eligible for, or you need help to manage your money, we can help.

 - Apply for Student Finance.